 Step 6: Infrastructure and Technology Setup

 Investing in the right infrastructure is vital for operational efficiency.
 Design an efficient office layout that supports your operational needs and allows for growth.
 The layout should promote collaboration while also providing spaces for focused work.
-Setting up robust IT systems and networks that integrates seamlessly with the parent company's global infrastructure to ensure smooth communication and data flow.
-Implementing security measures that includes both physical security measures to protect the office space and cybersecurity protocols
+Setting up robust IT systems and networks that integrate smoothly with the parent company's global infrastructure to ensure smooth communication and data flow.
+Implementing security measures that include both physical security measures to protect the office space and cybersecurity protocols

 Step 7: Talent Acquisition and Workforce Planning